 Before leaving for the Eastern Sierras, we visited Robson’s Mining World near Aguila, AZ with the Wickenburg Art Club.
 Basically, it’s a recreated western mining town, like dozens of others in Arizona.
 In fact, I had visited another one, Gammon’s Gulch, near Benson, AZ last year.
 We plan to revisit Gammon’s Gulch in January 2014 when we go to the Chiricahua Mountains for images of snow covered rocks.
 I practiced my HDR techniques at Robson’s so here are the few acceptable photos I made at Robson’s.

 I tried to stay on this side of realistic but a few strayed over into the Ben Wilmore Old School Hyper Grunge space.
 I promise to exercise more restraint in the future.

-	All the photos post were made with either a Canon 7D (my go-to body) or Canon 5D MkII with either the 24-105/4L or 17-40/4L.
+All the photos were made with either a Canon 7D (my go-to body) or Canon 5D MkII with either the 24-105/4L or 17-40/4L.
 Most were on a Gitzo tripod.
-All processing is done in Lightroom 4 and HDR software is Photomatix Essentials.
-Next post, I’ll be doing some things that are definitely outside my comfort zone with Topaz Labs Adjust, Simplify or B&W Effects.
+All processing was done in Lightroom 4 and HDR software is Photomatix Essentials.
+Next post, I’ll be showing some photos that are definitely outside my comfort zone with Topaz Labs Adjust, Simplify or B&W Effects.

 2014 Plans for Eastern Sierras